Armstrong-lsw/SR_Self_Align/DataPreparation/DataPreparation.md

 ### For testing
-1. For convenience, we rename raw dataset image name [can use other approaches to do this]:
+1. For convenience, we rename raw dataset image name to ensure the input and target sets have the same paired names [can use other approaches to do this]:

-2. Image warping with ORB:
+2. [Optional] Image warping with ORB:
     ```
     DataPreparation/datasets/test/2_test_orb_warping.py
     ```

-3. Make validation set.
+3. [Optional] Make validation set.
 Random crop test set blocks as val set.
     ```
     DataPreparation/datasets/test/3_val_set.py
     ```

-4. Split big images into image tiles for memory limit:
+4. [Optional] Split big images into image tiles for memory limit:
     ```
    DataPreparation/datasets/test/4_test_split_images.py
    ```

-5. After inference, stitch image tiles into origin size:
+5. [Optional] After inference, stitch image tiles into origin size:
     ```
     DataPreparation/datasets/test/5_test_stitch_tiles.py
     ```